 Hostels are also an excellent option for young people who do not mind shared rooms.
 The best part of staying at a hostel is, there will be many people eager to explore the city with you.

-Expedia is by far my favorite website for booking my stays.
+Expedia is my second favorite website for booking my stays.

-Vrbo is the world’s leading online marketplace for vacation rentals, representing over 2 million properties in 190 countries.
+Vrbo represents over 2 million vacation rentals in 190 countries.

 Vrbo is my latest favorite.
 Vrbo is also the biggest competitor of Airbnb.